 ♦ Energy and greenhouse gases

-Greenhouse gas emissionsWe are a ‘large emitter’ of GHG, as defined by the Australian National Greenhouse and Energy Reporting System (NGERS).
-During 2015 our recorded Scope 1 (direct) and 2 (indirect) absolute GHG emissions were 2.8 million tonnes of carbon dioxide equivalent (CO2e), which is an increase of 7 percent from last year and is due to increased production.
-The total figure comprises 2.4 million tonnes of Scope 1 (direct) emissions and 0.4 million tonnes of Scope 2 (indirect) emissions.
+Greenhouse gas emissionsWe are a ‘large emitter’ of greenhouse gases (GHG), as defined by the Australian National Greenhouse and Energy Reporting System (NGERS).
+During 2016 our recorded Scope 1 (direct) and 2 (indirect) absolute GHG emissions were 2.7 million tonnes of carbon dioxide equivalent (CO2e).
+The total figure comprises 2.4 million tonnes of Scope 1 (direct) emissions and 0.3 million tonnes of Scope 2 (indirect) emissions.

 Read about the GHG reduction targets we achieved and set this year at Our Targets.